 For over four decades, the European Union has managed a great deal of international trade policy on behalf of the UK.
 Brexit changes all of this.
 The UK now needs to debate, define and negotiate its position in the world trading system, requiring expert analysis to navigate successfully through this new landscape.

-The Observatory will engage in seven priority areas:
+The UKTPO will engage in seven priority areas:

 - Overall trade strategy, including the internal effects of trade agreements and trade instruments, such as the selection of standards, preferences and services regulation.